 But it has yet to come clean on its most controversial GMO ingredient: all of its cheese is genetically modified.
 That’s right.
 The clotting agent used to curdle the milk into cheese is genetically engineered.
 So much for Chipotle’s bragging claim of transparency.

-In fact, almost all the hard cheeses made in the United States, and in much of the West, use a genetically engineered protein that is made from genetically engineered yeast and bacteria.
-That includes cheese made in Vermont, which has passed a mandatory GMO labeling bill--that curiously exempts its iconic Vermont cheese from carrying a GMO label.
-So much for the consumer's 'right to know.'
+In fact, almost all the hard cheeses made in the United States, and in much of the West, use a protein that is made from genetically engineered yeast and bacteria.
+That includes cheese made in Vermont, which passed a mandatory GMO labeling bill in 2016—that curiously exempted its iconic Vermont cheese from carrying a GMO label.
+So much for the consumer’s ‘right to know.’

 Critics of GMOs almost never acknowledge the fact that almost all hard cheeses are GMOs.
 In cheese production, coagulants called rennet are used to clot milk.
 The primary enzyme in rennet driving the clotting process is called chymosin, which acts on milk proteins like casein and makes milk curdle.